amanpal-git/PowerBI/video games sales/README.md

 # Video Games Sales Power BI Dashboard
-This is a sample GitHub README file for a Video Games Sales Power BI Dashboard project.
+This README file for  Video Games Sales Power BI Dashboard project.
 In this project, we will create a dashboard using Power BI to analyze and visualize video game sales data.

 # Table of Contents
 ## Introduction